Saturday, May 20, 2017 at 11 a.m.

-- TICKETS: THREE tickets per graduate, available early May - students should pick up tickets at the Office of Registration and Records.
+- TICKETS: THREE tickets per graduate - students should pick up their tickets at the Graduation Fair on March 15, 2017; if you are unable to attend the grad fair, please pick up tickets from Registration and Records or contact them to have the tickets mailed.
 Graduates should specify if anyone has special needs.
 Extra tickets ONLY are available through other students who don't need them.
-There are NO EXTRA TICKETS.

 - Overflow seating is provided in Leffler Chapel and Performance Center with streaming video of the ceremony.

 - At rehearsal, graduating seniors will be provided with their line-up order.
 Students who cannot make rehearsal are responsible for finding out where to line up on graduation day.